What to do if you suspect a heart attack

 If you think you (or another person) may be having a heart attack, follow these three steps:

-Call 911.
 Don't wait longer than five minutes to get help.
 Say to the 911 operator, "I think I'm having a heart attack."
-(If it later turns out that you’re not, that’s still okay—emergency services are there to help sort out problems of all kinds.)
+(If it later turns out that you’re not, that’s still okay—emergency services are there to help sort out all kinds of problems.)

 The operator may advise you to take aspirin, if you don’t have allergies.
 Aspirin can help by preventing clots that further restrict blood flow to the heart.